-Contractual and Professional - Grantees shall provide invoices for all MVCPA related contracts and professional service paid during the period.
+Contractual and Professional - Grantees shall provide invoices or demand letters on letterhead for all MVCPA related contracts and professional service paid during the period.
 In the case of DPS and NICB "in lieu of cash match" the grantee must submit annually the underlying document provided by DPS or NICB.
 Time certifications must be maintained locally for all sub-grantees under this grant.